lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 ## B. 9.
 Level 9.

 * Pit Fiend: review fire spell protections on weapon (and maybe move them to ring).
 Damage bonus 4 -> 16.
 Fix probabilities out of whack, duration of disease display string.
 Change constrict save to vs. breath.
 Creature: hps 120 -> 170, ac -6 -> -7, thac0 5 -> -7, apr 4 -> 5.

+# C. Projectiles.

+* strength_of_one: affects only enemies and only allies, remove the former.

+* mass regenerate: affects only enemies and only allies, remove the former.